-Final Fling is part of A Quiet Revolution… a small, quiet movement to promote creative and positive living in a Humanist way.
+Final Fling is connected to the Scottish Charity, A Quiet Revolution… a small, quiet movement to promote creative and positive living in a Humanist way.

 A Quiet Revolution aims to encourage human beings to fulfil themselves by paying attention to the things that matter most and bring most meaning in life… love, care, mindfulness, friendships, ‘family’ – in all shapes and sizes.
 Final Fling focusses on end of life and how we can do death better as a key – final – part of our life’s journey.
 When members sign up to Final Fling, they gain free membership of A Quiet Revolution.